0xln/Type-on-Strap/pages/MdxfindBible.md

 ## Intro

 This is a work in progress page of tips and tricks that might be handy for those learning or using MDXfind.
-Most of the content was collated from using it, Royce William's blog post on MDXfind and hassling hops and s3in!c on the hashes.org discord server for how on earth to use it.
+Most of the content was collated from using it, [Royce William's](https://www.techsolvency.com/pub/bin/mdxfind/) post on MDXfind and hassling hops and s3in!c on the hashes.org discord server for usage tips.
+Credit to waffle and hops for all the dev work.

 ### Basic Usage Using STDIN

 MDXfind's strength is it's ability to run wordlists against lists of mixed hashes / lists of unknown hashes.
 Got a bunch of 32hex hashes but no idea what they are?
 Let MDXfind do the hard work for you.
-When running mixed lists or known algo's, it's always worth running it with mdsplit to save the hassle of parsing it out later.
+When running mixed lists of unknown algo's, it's always worth running it with mdsplit to save the hassle of parsing it out later.

 ```
 cat mixedhashes.list | ./mdxfind.static -h 'ALL' -h '!salt,!user,!md5x' wordlist.txt | ./mdsplit.static mixedhashes.list
 ```
-This command runs a mixed file of hashes through all known algorithms in MDXfind apart from those requiring salts, usernames and skipping internally iterated hashes like `SHA1(MD5(MD5($pass))`.
+This command runs a mixed file of hashes through all algorithms known to  MDXfind apart from those requiring salts, usernames and internally iterated hashes like `SHA1(MD5(MD5($pass))`.

 ### Running MDXFind From a File